killbill/killbill-stripe-plugin/README.md

 You would typically implement [Stripe.js](https://stripe.com/docs/stripe.js) to tokenize credit cards.

-After receiving the token from Stripe, call:
+After receiving the token from Stripe, create a Kill Bill payment method associated with it as such:

 ```
 curl -v \